-It is a four hour hike to the first villages in Pays Pourri and Marozo – the areas where we work; there is no electricity, running water, or road access.
-Children commonly walk 3–5 hours round trip each day just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – these streams are almost always contaminated.
+It is at least a four hour hike to the first villages in Pays Pourri and Marozo – the areas where we work; there is no electricity, running water, or road access.
+Children walk 3–5 hours round trip daily just to carry drinking water home from steams that are also used to wash clothes, bathe, and water animals – the water in these streams is not fit to drink.

-Basic sanitation and hygiene education is incredibly low, and it is common in villages throughout the area for several people to die each year from water-borne disease such as cholera – an entirely preventable situation.
+Basic sanitation and hygiene education is low, and it is common in villages throughout the area for several people to die each year from water-borne disease such as cholera – an entirely preventable situation.

 By The Numbers ...
 2010 - 2017:

-- Built 6 rainwater harvesting systems with high capacity cisterns
+- Built 10 rainwater harvesting systems with high capacity in-ground cisterns

 - Rebuilt 2 buildings and repaired 3 roofs destroyed during Hurricane Matthew (2016)

-- Given 32 presentations on clean water and basic sanitation
+- Given 32 presentations on clean water, sanitation, and hygiene (WASH)